-We’ll then learn more about the experiments that we launch by tracking and reviewing the data to see if they align with the hypotheses we’ve made for each action item.
-We then share the findings with you, create action steps, or move on to more items in the wish list.
+We’ll launch experiments and track and review the data to see if they align with the hypotheses we’ve made for each action item.
+We then share the findings with you, create action steps or move on to more items on the wish list.

 Lastly, we’ll look at the most impactful data about your users and share within the team for use in the sales process, marketing materials and strategy.
 This cycle then repeats.
 Cycles are run simultaneously so your website is always improving.

 We’ve gone over what GDD is and how it’s different than traditional web design.
 But what are the concrete benefits of GDD over traditional web design?

 Since you decide where your budget goes with GDD, you’ll open up more opportunities to minimize your risk both financially and emotionally.
 You won’t have that burden of worrying about whether your website will turn out how you want because you can always change it.

 GDD will map out specific goals you would like to achieve with your website.
 You’ll be able to easily map out what you want to achieve and create a track record of how to achieve it.